 Educators can click on ‘Student Mode’ when in the Dashboard to experience Adaptive Keyboarding as a student.
-Doing this will give teachers a firsthand look at formative assessments, exercises, games, and the student dashboard.
+Doing this will give teachers a firsthand look at the Formative Assessment, Challenges, DinoTyper, and the Student Dashboard.
 Educators can click on the ‘Return to Teacher Mode’ button at the bottom of their screen to exit the student view.

 How often are new scores recorded in my gradebook?

 Scores will appear in educator gradebooks as percentages that consider the accuracy of the last 5 practices the student completed (please note that the “last 5 exercises” is weighted, as some practices are longer than others).